 As one journalist wrote in the Washington Post at the time, “I am not a psychologist, but I would reckon that there might be something going on here.”

 Indeed.
-After Trump was first elected, the American Psychological Association published the results of their Stress in America survey, showing that more than half the population were suffering from significant post-election stress.
-Opinion surveys on political anxiety can often be difficult to interpret, but similar findings quickly piled up.
+After Trump was first elected, the American Psychological Association’s Stress in America survey showed that more than half the US population were suffering from significant post-election stress.
+Opinion surveys on political anxiety can be difficult to interpret, but similar findings quickly piled up.
 Researchers reported post-election upticks in stress-related cardiovascular events and sleep disorders.
 One study recorded a surge in premature births, a recognised indicator of stress during pregnancy.

 * * *